fb-icon

 The key message is: Don’t send traffic AWAY from your landing page

-In our experience, one surprisingly common reason your visitors aren’t taking action is that your web page or website is sending them away.
+In our experience, one surprisingly common reason your visitors aren’t taking action is that your website is sending them away.

 When does it happen?

-Most commonly, it happens when your visitor is trying to find more information about your offer, then they get distracted, usually by a distraction that you created.
+Most commonly, it happens when your visitors are trying to find more information about your offer, and then they get distracted, usually by a distraction that you created.

 The farther away you take your users from your desired action step, the less likely they are to take action.
 And it’s a real problem that most business owners don’t realize they have.